Self-Care in Recovery: Fostering Compassion for Yourself

 Avoiding the Negative Self-Talk

 Most people, particularly those struggling with addiction, have a difficult time forgiving themselves for their actions.
-In recovery, you learn to live life one day at a time.
+In Recovery, you learn to live life one day at a time.
 Freeing yourself from a cycle of shame or negativity is key to being present.

 If You’re Ready to Move Forward, Contact R&A Therapeutic Partners Today